 So why do some people ‘stick at it’ so much better than others?
 What’s their secret, and how can you learn to cultivate more self-discipline?

-This article covers Self-Discipline Theory and the evolution of the concept, to answer some of your most common questions about willpower.
+This article covers self-discipline theory and the evolution of the concept, to answer some of your most common questions about willpower.

 Keep reading to learn more about the techniques, skills, and activities that can help you build better self-discipline and take more control of your everyday life.

-- What is Self-Discipline Theory?
+- What Is Self-Discipline Theory?

-- Common Questions around Self-Discipline
+- Common Questions About Self-Discipline

 - 4 Important Techniques and Skills We Should Know